What is a Medicare Supplement Plan (Medigap)?

 Medicare Supplement plan enrollment begins the month of your 65th birthday and continues five months afterward.
 You cannot be denied coverage if you enroll in a Medicare Supplement plan within the six month initial enrollment period.
 However, if you enroll late, it is possible you will be denied coverage, be charged for higher premiums based on health, or make you wait to get coverage for a pre-existing illness.

 Types of Medicare Supplemental Insurance Plans

-There are 10 different Medicare Supplement plans available labeled as A, B, C, D, F, G, K, L, M, N. There are some states where certain plans are not available.
+There are 10 different Medicare Supplement plans available labeled as A, B, D, G, K, L, M, N. There are some states where certain plans are not available.
 The benefits can vary depending on which Medicare Supplement plan you choose but if your plan’s coverage is more comprehensive, the premium will be higher.
 Overall, most Medicare Supplemental plans will provide:

 - Additional 365 days of hospital care during your lifetime outside of the standard Medicare Parts A and B lifetime reserve.

 - No restrictions on where you can receive care covered by Medicare Supplement as long as it is in the U.S. Some emergency care outside the U.S. will be covered.

 Certain Medicare Supplemental plans may pay for your Part B deductible as well.
 Supplemental Medicare insurance generally does not cover: